-The College is committed to making the physical environment a safe and pleasing place to work and learn as demonstrated by the Campus Beautification project and maintenance enhancements including new signage program, remodeling, new buildings, landscaping, lighting and a growing art collection.
+The College is committed to making the physical environment a safe and pleasing place to learn and work as demonstrated by the Campus Beautification project and maintenance enhancements including new signage program, remodeling, new buildings, landscaping, lighting and a growing art collection.

-- Completed construction of Avanté, 2004. - Upgraded external lighting, 2003. - Installed internal signage, ongoing. - Implemented beautification projects including the North Garden and Courtyard and installed the sculpture, Jubilee, 2004. - Remodeled the Assessment Center, 2004. - Remodeled Student Center in Building A, 2004. - Continued program to replace carpeting and abate asbestos, 2003-2005. - William's Web computer alcove (Building L), 2004-2005. - Harper Professional Center Fast Track Classrooms, 2004 and 2005.
+- Completed construction of Avanté, 2004. - Installed internal signage, ongoing. - Implemented beautification projects including the North Garden and Courtyard and installed the sculpture, Jubilee, 2004. - Remodeled the Assessment Center, 2004. - Remodeled Student Center in Building A, 2004. - Continued program to replace carpeting and abate asbestos, 2003-2008: - 3rd floor of K wing of Building A in 2006. - 2nd floor of K wing of Building A in 2007. - Building I in summer 2007. - Building D in 2007. - Created William's Web computer alcove (Building L), 2004-2005. - Renovated Harper Professional Center for Fast Track Classrooms, 2004-2005. - Remodeled west wing of Building D for classrooms in 2007. - Implemented \$4.25 million of infrastructure support work to provide more utility capacity to campus, including new boilers, in 2007. - Replaced fire alarms throughout campus in 2007. - Upgraded \$2.2 million worth of campus lighting in 2007.